-Your FIRE number is equal to your annual spending multiplied by 25.
-For example, if your annual spending is $40,000 a year then your FIRE number would be $1 million.
+Your FIRE number is equal to your annual expenses multiplied by 25.
+For example, if your annual spending is $40,000 yearly, your FIRE number would be $1 million.

-FIRE Number = (Annual Spending) x 25
+FIRE Number = (Annual Expenses) x 25

 This is why they are successful and are even more prepared for surprises along the way.

 What Is Your FIRE Number?

-Once you have your FIRE number you can calculate how long it will take you to reach financial independence based on your savings rate.
+Once you have your FIRE number, you can calculate how long it will take to reach financial independence based on your savings rate.

-This made it easy for me to see that I spend about $35,000 a year.
+This made it easy to see that I spend about $35,000 annually.

 (Annual Expenses) x 25 = FIRE Number